Chief Parliamentary Counsel

 - Published on: 13 November 2023

-- Last updated on: 13 May 2024
+- Last updated on: 22 April 2026

-The OPC is responsible for the drafting of Government Bills and Government statutory instruments and for the drafting of statutory instruments made by Government Ministers.
+The OPC is responsible for the drafting of Government Bills and Government statutory instruments and for the drafting of some statutory instruments made by Government Ministers.
 The OPC is currently organised into 4 groups, each having responsibility for providing professional legislative drafting services to specific Government Departments.
 Each group is managed by a Parliamentary Counsel at a rank equivalent to that of Assistant Secretary in a Government Department.
-The allocation and monitoring of the work within a group is undertaken by that Group Manager, while the professional administration of the Office and the overall monitoring of work within the Office are the responsibility of the Chief Parliamentary Counsel.
+The allocation and monitoring of the work within a group is undertaken by the Group Manager, while the professional administration of the Office and the overall monitoring of work within the Office are the responsibility of the Chief Parliamentary Counsel.